 Some Tennessee nursing homes operate secured Alzheimer's care units under historic standards at Tenn.
 Comp.
 R. & Regs.
 0720-18-.07 (carried forward under the HFC).
 Features typically include:

-• Annual reporting to HFC covering interdisciplinary team review, deaths, hospitalizations, incidents, staffing patterns, and group activities
+• Annual reporting to HFC covering interdisciplinary team review, deaths, hospitalizations, incidents, staffing patterns, training, and group activities

 Transitioning Out: Money Follows the Person